How To Sand Epoxy Resin

 Dry Sanding

-Dry sanding is the conventional method of sanding resin without the use of water or any other liquid.
-It’s suitable for initial shaping or rough sanding, but it can generate a fair amount of heat due to friction.
+Dry sanding is the way to sand resin without the use of water or any other liquid.
+It’s for initial shaping or rough sanding, but it can generate a fair amount of heat due to friction.
+This is great to do for coasters before adding the gold leaf to the outside because it roughs it up for the glue to stick.

 4. grits of sandpaper & Sequence For Resin

-Coarse grits are used for initial sanding to remove imperfections, level the surface, or reshape the resin.
-These grits are effective at quickly removing material but leave visible scratches.
+Coarse grits are used for the first sanding to remove imperfections, level the surface, or reshape the resin.
+These grits are can quickly remove material but leave visible scratches so do be very careful not to leave pits.

 Medium Grits (120-220)